pivotal/docs-tap/scst-store/ingress.hbs.md

 To change ingress configuration, edit your `tap-values.yaml` when you install a Tanzu Application Platform profile.
 Configure the `shared.ingress_domain` property and SCST - Store automatically uses that setting.

 Alternatively, you can customize SCST - Store's configuration under the `metadata_store` property.
-Under `metadata_store`, there are two values to configure the proxy: `ingress_enabled` and `ingress_domain`.
+Under `metadata_store`, there are two values to configure the proxy:
+- `ingress_enabled`
+- `ingress_domain`

 This is an example snippet in a `tap-values.yaml`,